Mercateo/rust-for-node-developers/write-files/README.md

 ## Node

 In our [last example](../read-files) we used `readFile` to read the content of a file and switched to a combination of `openSync` and `readSync` to achieve the same goal in a low-level manner and synchronous way to make it easier comparable to Rust.
 Now we switch to `readFileSync` to keep things easier.
+We reuse our basic project structure with typings for this.

 In this example we want to read two files: `hello.txt` and `world.txt`.
 They contain just a single word - `Hello` and `world`.
 We concatenate the content of both files and write it into a new file `hello-world.txt`.
 Its contain should be `Hello world!` at the end.
 (The ` ` and the `!` will be added by us.)